South Hannibal brewery once tucked into Fulton Ave., hillside

 Elizabeth (Lizzie) Kleine (circa 1868-1927) and Joseph Schnicke were married in July 1885.
 Lizzie Schnicke moved to St. Louis with her husband, who ultimately became a diamond dealer.
 She died in 1927, leaving no children.

 Henry C. Kleine, the brewery owner, in turn, was married to Mrs. Sophia Gerler of Denver, Colo., in October 1892.
-He died in 1899, and is buried in Section G, Hannibal’s Riverside Cemetery.
+He died in 1899, and is buried in Section G, (north side) Hannibal’s Riverside Cemetery.
 The surname on his tombstone is spelled “Klein,” but there is a supplemental marker with the name spelled “Kleine.”
 (Source Find A Grave.)

 An account in the Quincy newspaper indicates that all three of his adult children were in attendance in Hannibal for their father’s funeral.